The Multiversity: Thunderworld Adventures

 The fifth chapter, illustrated by Cameron Stewart, Thunderworld Adventures takes place on Earth-5 and features characters from the Captain Marvel family.
 Morrison described this book as "a classic Shazam book but it's done in a way almost like a Pixar movie or the way we did All Star Superman.
 It captures the spirit of those characters without being nostalgic or out of date."
-Morrison called it his "attempt to see if you can get the pure note of Captain Marvel, with no irony and no camp and just make it work for everyone.
+Morrison called it their "attempt to see if you can get the pure note of Captain Marvel, with no irony and no camp and just make it work for everyone.
 It's like a myth, a little folk tale.
 It's pure."
 The one-shot was published in December 2014.

 In this chapter, Doctor Sivana reads a copy of The Society of Super-Heroes: Conquerors of the Counter-World, and the comic book inspires him to recruit an army of alternate versions of himself from across the multiverse.
 Sivana and the Legion of Sivanas pool their resources to develop synthetic, crystallized time called Suspendium, and they use their invention to create an eighth day of the calendar week called Sivanaday.
 Sivana then pilots a gigantic, technological copy of the Rock of Eternity into the heart of the Multiverse and captures the wizard Shazam.

 Sivana's machinations result in time distortions all over Fawcett City.
 While reporting for WHIZ Media, Billy Batson sees a vision of himself from the future, warning his past self to keep careful track of time.
 Billy is suddenly attacked by Doctor Sivana's children: Magnificus, Thaddeus Sivana Jr., and Georgia, all of whom have been given superpowers to rival the Marvel Family.
 Billy transforms into Captain Marvel and battles the Sivanas and the Monster Society of Evil with assistance from Mary Marvel, Captain Marvel Jr., the Lieutenant Marvels, and Mr. Tawky Tawny.

 Captain Marvel journeys through the Multiverse to the Rock of Eternity to put a stop to Sivana's scheme.
-He discovers that Sivana has stolen the secret of Shazam's magic lightning, and Sivana becomes a hulking, musclebound brute called Black Sivana.
+He discovers that Sivana has stolen the secret of Shazam's magic lightning and assumed a muscular form called Black Sivana.
 Black Sivana appears to be winning the fight, but Captain Marvel transforms back into Billy Batson and uses the Suspendium crystals to transmit a message back through time.
 The meaning of the message is revealed: each member of the Legion of Sivanas stole Suspendium from the group, depriving Sivanaday of the full 24 hours needed to last a complete day.
 Sivanaday runs out of time and Sivana loses his powers.
 Having saved the day, Captain Marvel and the Marvel Family fly off to their next big adventure.